 Charing Cross station first opened in the mid-19th century, but has been substantially changed over the years.
 The forecourt is home to the Eleanor Cross, which is considered to be the centre of London.

 Charing Cross is a small station, offering views of the Strand from the forecourt, and of the London Eye from the platforms.
 A modern, high-level walkway straddles the platforms, from which other London landmarks, such as the Gherkin can be viewed.
-Hungerford Lane, a service road to the side of the station, also forms part of the demise and is available for filming.
+Hungerford Lane, a service road to the side of the station, is also available for filming.

-Within M25 area, Arches & tunnels, Iconic landmarks, Stations, Victorian
+Within M25 area, Arches and tunnels, Iconic landmarks, Stations, Victorian